 Cyber Insurance for New York City businesses

-You don’t have to be a big bank to be a target for cyber crime.
+You don’t have to be a big bank to be a target for cybercrime.
 If you have data (and who doesn’t?) you’re at risk.
-And your odds of an exposure are increasing.
+And your odds of exposure are increasing.
 Every day the news tells us of yet another data breach: credit card numbers, health data, social security numbers.
 You also face cyber exposures beyond the sophisticated hacking incidents in the headlines, including human error and rogue employees.
 Without cyber insurance, recovering from these incidents can be near-impossible.

 What is Cyber Insurance?

 There is no singular definition since cyber policies can include everything from identity theft to cyber extortion, data breach, cloud data breach, and credit card fraud.
 But in general, cyber insurance covers your business for risks relating to information technology infrastructure and activities, and from data breaches involving sensitive customer and employee information such as Social Security numbers, credit card numbers, account numbers, driver’s license numbers, and health records.
 Insurance companies continue to update policies as new threats emerge and hackers evolve quickly.

 Depending on your industry, you may need all of these or only some.
 HCP can help you examine your risks and help you decide which coverages are right for your business.
 For instance, Chubb reports the healthcare industry experiences more cyber claims due to human error, while retail businesses experience more claims due to hacking.

 Almost all.
 If you have an online form fill, conduct credit card transactions, handle medical information, or store customer data digitally, you’re at risk.
 Many small businesses assume they’re too small to be noticed by cyber predators and don’t need insurance, but the truth is, you’re an inviting target.
 Cybercriminals are drawn to small businesses since they are less likely to have a strong defense against hackers, and are more likely to store customer information, and conduct business online.